Is it possible that Tylenol can help alleviate not just physical pain, but social pain as well?

 Afterward, they asked participants to take part in an economic trust game.

 Among participants who had high levels of self-reported BPD features, those in the acetaminophen group showed more trust in their partners than those who had taken a placebo.

 Among participants with low levels of BPD features, there were no differences in trust observed between those who had taken acetaminophen and those who had taken a placebo.

 “In line with past research, we found that people who self-reported higher levels of characteristics associated with BPD entrusted less money to anonymous partners,” Ian Roberts, PhD, a postdoctoral fellow at the University of Toronto and a lead study author, told Healthline.

 “However,” he continued, “our study also found that, for those higher on BPD features, this distrust was reduced when they had been given acetaminophen as compared to a placebo.”

 Roberts’ research builds on several studies that have examined the effects of acetaminophen on people’s social and emotional experiences.

 “There is a gradually growing body of research that, to date, seems to show that acetaminophen blunts the extremity of affective responses across a number of domains,” he said.

-For example, in 2010, researchers from the University of Kentucky reported the results of two experiments designed to investigate the effects of acetaminophen on social pain.
+For example, in 2010, researchers from the University of Kentucky of two experiments designed to investigate the effects of acetaminophen on social pain.

 In one experiment, they found that healthy participants who took daily doses of acetaminophen for three weeks reported lower feelings of social pain than those who took a placebo.